Explicit harmonic self-maps of complex projective spaces: Preliminaries

 The \emph{fundamental $ 2 $-form} $ \Phi $ of an almost Hermitian manifold $ M $ with almost complex structure $ J $ and metric $ g $ is defined by

 for any vector fields $ X $ and $ Y $.
-A Hermitian metric on an almost complex manifold is called a \emph{Kähler metric} if the fundamental $ 2 $-form is closed.
-A complex manifold with a Kähler metric is called a \emph{Kähler manifold}.
+A Hermitian metric on an almost complex manifold is called a \emph{K\"ahler metric} if the fundamental $ 2 $-form is closed.
+A complex manifold with a K\"ahler metric is called a \emph{K\"ahler manifold}.

 If a $ C^{ \infty } $-map $ \psi : M \to N $ between two complex manifolds $ M, N $ satisfies either

 for every $ p \in M $, then we say that $ \psi $ is \emph{holomorphic} or \emph{antiholomorphic}, respectively.